AhmedEhab-SG/meme-generator/README.md

 # Meme Generator

-A simple interactive website generate random meme picture and allow you to add text on the top of the picture or the buttom.
+A simple interactive website generates random meme picture and allow you to add text on the top of the picture or the bottom.

 ## A React project